Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 * Have the ability to make blog posts as my username
 * Have the ability to log in with my details
 * Be able to update my shipping and billing details
-* Be able to contact the site regarding an order
+* Be able to leave/edit and delete review

 ## As the Site Owner I want to:
 * Be able to log in to the Admin Panel
 * Be able to add, update or remove products, without vistiting the admin panel
-* Receive email notifications when a user submits through the contact page
+* Make blog posts via the admin panel

 # Design Principles